Oh dear, not again

 I was unaware of the loss until I got to the Royal London hospital in Whitechapel, a 45 minute taxi ride from Euston.
 I’m writing this 5 days later and they haven’t turned up at Euston lost property.
 There goes 100 quid on a new set of lenses.Full credit to Barby, she has not moaned about my ineptitude, its becoming a very expensive habit.

-A full EDSS test is done every 3 months.
-Mobility tests are the time taken to walk 25 feet, 200 metres and distance you can walk in 6 minutes.
-If you want to know I use a stick and is a timed 6 minute walk, I manage 200 metres – don’t think I’ll enter the London marathon next year.
+I do a full EDSS test every 3 months.
+Mobility tests measure how long it takes me to walk 25 feet, 200 metres and distance I can walk in 6 minutes.
+If you want to know I use a stick and in a timed 6 minute walk, I manage 200 metres – don’t think I’ll enter the London marathon next year.